 It takes those two key characteristics to truly make big things happen.

-You want the right shoe on your feet when you race though and an easy way to find out what is best for you it to visit your local running specialty shop.
+You want the right shoe on your feet when you race though.

-They can do a gait analysis on you to see how you run.
+Have a shoe specialist do a gait analysis test on you to see how you run.

 If you have a flat foot the last thing you want to do is to try to compete in a marathon with a shoe that is built for someone with a high arch.